nette/latte/readme.md

 Getting Started
 ===============

-Although PHP is originally a templating language, it isn't suited for writing templates.
-Let's have a look at an example of PHP template that prints an array `$items` as a list:
+Although PHP is originally a templating language, it is not particularly suited for writing templates.
+Let's have a look at an example of a PHP template that prints an array `$items` as a list:

 ```php
 <?php if ($items): ?>